saikatbishal/saikatbishal/README.md

 - 🌱 Learning to code and of course to live life to the fullest.

-- 👯 I’m looking to collaborate on any `C++` or `Android Development` project.
+- 👯 I’m looking to collaborate on any `C++/Java` or `Web Development` project.

 - 🤔 If you are a Frontend or Backend web developer, then I need your help.

 - 💬 You can ask me about anything related to `Python3`, `C++` and `Java`.

-- 📫 If you want to talk to me feel free to email me at `saikat.bishal786@gmail.com`, `saikatbishal@codesthaan.com`
+- 📫 If you want to talk to me feel free to email me at `saikat.bishal786@gmail.com`, `saikat.bishal@lntinfotech.com`

 - 😄 Pronouns:  He, Him

 - ⚡ Fun fact: I am a `Graphic Designer` and `Visual Storyteller` by passion.
 You can love my work at [Instagram](https://www.instagram.com/the_thin_white_frame/)

-- 🎁 I am open for commission of `freelance` work related to graphic design.
+- 🎁 I am currently working at `Larsen and Toubro Infotech Ltd`.

 <img src="https://github.com/saikatbishal/Images-of-me/blob/master/hello-language.gif" align="center" style="width:50%;">
 <br/>